bencelder/VCB-local-labels/README.md

 # VCB-local-labels

-A preprocessor for VirtualCircuitBoard that enables local labels.
+A preprocessor for the VirtualCircuitBoard assembler that enables local labels.
 For example,
 ```
 @ foo
 @ _bar